 History of the Washington, D.C.
 Flag

-Washington D.C is one of the most popular tourist destinations in America with approximately 22 million visitors a year.
-It is visited mainly for its famous buildings which include, The Lincoln Memorial, Washington Monument, and Jefferson Memorial.
-The Lincoln Memorial was built between 1914-1922 to honor (the 16th president of the United States of America).
-The Washington Monument was built to honor George Washington (first president of the United States) and used to be one of the tallest buildings in the world.
-It was built between 1848-1884 and is still thought to be one of the tallest stone structures in the world.
-The Jefferson Memorial has a strong resemblance with the Pantheon in Rome and was built in honor of Thomas Jefferson (third president of the United States of America) and was designed in 1925.
-One of the oldest buildings which is visited in Washington D.C is an old stone house in Georgetown which was built and has been unchanged since 1765.
+Washington D.C is one of the most popular tourist destinations in America with approximately 22 million visitors per year.
+It is visited mainly for its famous landmarks which include, The Lincoln Memorial, Washington Monument, and Jefferson Memorial.
+The Lincoln Memorial was built between 1914-1922 to honor Abraham Lincoln, the 16th president of the United States.
+The Washington Monument was built to honor George Washington, the first president of the United States.
+The Washington Monument was built between 1848-1884 and is still one of the tallest stone structures in the world.
+The Jefferson Memorial was designed in 1925 and bears a strong resemblance to the Pantheon in Rome; the structure was built in honor of Thomas Jefferson, the third president of the United States.
+The "Old Stone House" in Washington D.C is another popular tourist destination.
+Built in 1765, the "Old Stone House" is the oldest structure in Washington D.C. which is still standing on its original foundation.